Remchingen: Excavations

-Churchs
+Churches

 The Martinskirche in Nöttingen was first mentioned in a document in 1170.
 The church tower is built on the remains of a Roman watchtower, an indication that Nöttingen was already settled in Roman times.
 The St. Martin's patronage points to the preferred Frankish saint in the period from 7th to 9th centuries.
 Century (see St. Martin in the old town of Pforzheim).
 As here, the Martinskirchen were mostly built on the site of Gallo-Roman sanctuaries or on the foundations of secular buildings.
 In 1609 the church was redesigned and enlarged and in 1785 it was expanded again.
 When the church was repaired in 1936, the choir in particular was renovated and redesigned.
 The corner cubes that are now exposed again and the contrasting color of the window frames, like the sundial, were restored in 2006 based on the historical model.
 The Nöttinger Church is the oldest church in the area.

-There are seven other churches in Remchingen.
+There are seven other churches in Remchingen like the Old Protestant Church of Wilferdingen.

+Concerts, theatre and conventions

+The Kulturhalle Remchingen is the central location for cultural events in Remchingen.
+It is an concert hall and event and conference center.
+There are multiple events: